Complementarity of direct detection experiments in search of light Dark Matter: Theory

 where $P_{q_e}^c$ is the probability for an atomic electron with quantum numbers $(n,l)$ and corresponding energy $E_{n,l}$ to be emitted with a kinetic energy of $\Eer - E_{n,l}$.
 The values of $P_{q_e}^c$ are taken from Ref~\citep{Ibe_migdal}.

+Ref.~\citep{Knapen:2020aky} includes a derivation of the Migdal-induced rates in semiconductors for WIMP-nucleus scattering.
+Because of the smaller gap for electron excitations, the Migdal rates are found to be higher than for the isolated atom approximation.
+The differential electronic recoil rate is

+where $\alpha$ is the fine structure constant, $\frac{d\sigma_{qe}}{d\Enr}$ the quasi-elastic \cross{} from \cite{Knapen:2020aky}, $\mathrm{Im}(-\epsilon^{-1}(k, \Eer))$ the energy loss function with $\epsilon$ the momentum and frequency dependent longitudinal dielectric function, and $k$ is the momentum associated with the electronic excitation.

 Using the Migdal effect, the NRs that fall below the energy threshold of experiments may still be indirectly detected as ERs.
 In other words, there is the possibility to detect NRs that are below the threshold through the associated ERs, thereby allowing detectors to be sensitive to smaller WIMP masses that would otherwise be undetectable.
-Solid and liquid phases of the target materials are considered in this work, while Ref.~\citep{Ibe_migdal} assumes target materials to consist of isolated atoms.
-To account for this difference and in order to be conservative, the contributions from the outermost orbitals of each of the target materials are neglected~\citep{Ibe_migdal, Xe1T_migdal, PhysRevD.99.082003}.
-Furthermore, the innermost electrons are considered too tightly bound to the nucleus to contribute significantly.
-Work is ongoing to improve the assumption of isolated atoms~\citep{Essing_migdal_vs_dmelectron,Knapen:2020aky}.
-While for semi-conductor materials the Migdal rate is well understood, this is not so for xenon.
-Therefore, we use the same formalism~\citep{Ibe_migdal} for all target materials.